Ravencentric/ravencentric.github.io/content/blog/match-case-dict.md

 > is not supported as it would not have any effect, but might lead to an
 > incorrect understanding of the mapping pattern's semantics.

-While I understand the reasoning behind this, I still find the resulting behavior pretty unintuitive.
-I naturally assumed I could write `{"deploy": str(environment), **_}` when I wanted to match deploy and ignore any extra keys.
+While I understand the reasoning behind this, I still find the behavior pretty unintuitive.
+I naturally assumed I could write `{"deploy": str(environment), **_}` when I wanted to match `"deploy"` and ignore any extra keys.
 Surely I'm not the only one who'd make that assumption.

 So this leaves us with the following disparity between sequences and mappings: